postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 ## Creating a public workspace

-Public workspaces enables you to browse and collaborate on all entities with anyone across the world.
-Before you create a public workspace, navigate to team profile settings and enable the team profile as public.
+Public workspaces enable you to browse and collaborate on entities with anyone across the world.
+Before you create a public workspace, navigate to team profile settings and enable your public team profile.
 This will ensure your team's profile will show up on the Public API Network.

 [![Enable team profile](https://assets.postman.com/postman-docs/enable-team-profile.jpg)](https://assets.postman.com/postman-docs/enable-team-profile.jpg)

 There are four types of workspaces - personal, team, private and public workspaces.
-Let's quickly take a look at the overview section for a team workspace.
+When you open a workspace, Postman will provide an overview of its contents, activity, and members in a new tab.

 [![Overview team workspace](https://assets.postman.com/postman-docs/overview-team-workspace.jpg)](https://assets.postman.com/postman-docs/overview-team-workspace.jpg)